clewisdavis/React-For-Beginners-Starter-Files/React-Notes.md

 - Two ways to bind your method

-- 1. You can use just plain ES6, you can add a `constructor(){}` method to your component.
+- ONE: You can use just plain ES6, you can add a `constructor(){}` method to your component.
 This runs before your component is created.
 Be sure to include `super()` within your constructor.
 This will run the component that you are extending first, `React.Component` which needs to be created first, before we can `extend` it.

 ```JAVASCRIPT
 class StorePicker extends React.Component {